Simplified and Generalized Masked Diffusion for Discrete Data: Conclusion

 \section{Conclusion}

 In this work, we revisit masked diffusion models, focusing on a flexible continuous-time formulation.
-Existing works in this area are not easily accessible to non-specialists and present ELBOs that are difficult to optimize, often resulting in performance that is not competitive with continuous diffusions and autoregressive models.
+Existing works in this area are not easily accessible to non-specialists and present ELBOs that are difficult to optimize, often resulting in performance that is not competitive with continuous diffusions and AR models.
 The framework we propose provides a very simple expression of the ELBO as a weighted integral of cross-entropy losses.
 Additionally, we propose a generalized masked diffusion formulation (GenMD4), where the masking schedule depends on the current state of the process, and derive its corresponding ELBO.
-Experimentally, on text and image data, the resulting masked diffusions outperform existing discrete and continuous diffusion models and fare very well compared to autoregressive models for most tasks.
+On text data, our MD4 models outperform existing discrete and continuous diffusion models.
+For pixel-level image modeling, we significantly improve discrete diffusion results, outperforming similar-sized AR models and achieving comparable likelihoods to continuous diffusion models such as VDM.
 GenMD4 provides further improvements in terms of likelihoods over the state-independent case.

 Although we have improved masked diffusion models, they still suffer from limitations.
-First, in some tasks such as text8, masked diffusions are not yet competitive with autoregressive models.
-We conjecture that this is because autoregressive models can better leverage model capacity since they only require learning one order.
+First, in some tasks such as text8, masked diffusions are not yet competitive with AR models.
+We conjecture that this is because AR models can better leverage model capacity since they only require learning one order.
 It would be interesting to develop better architectures for discrete diffusions.
 Moreover, GenMD4 is promising, but it can easily overfit to the dataset, making it less effective for zero-shot transfer compared to simpler versions.
 Additionally, inference with a state-dependent schedule is more challenging. {

 }